amclain/amx-lib-volume/README.md

 snake case wrapper file, then all function names are snake case with all lowercase characters.

 Volume levels have a native resolution of 16 bits (integer).
-The "...AsByte" functions can be applied to convert these levels to 8 bit (char) values.
+The `...AsByte` functions can be applied to convert these levels to 8 bit (char) values.

 ### Volume Control Structure

-All of the data for a volume control is stored in the "volume" structure.
-Although it is possible to operate on the structure's properties directly, this method is NOT recommended.
-Instead, [helper functions](function-list) are provided to perform operations on the structure.
+All of the data for a volume control is stored in the `volume` structure.
+These variables are considered private and therefore it is ***not*** recommended to access them directly.
+Instead, helper functions are provided to perform operations on the structure.

 ``` c
 struct volume